norogoth/norogoth/README.md

 - 👋 Hi, I’m @norogoth
 - 👀 I am a software developer.
 Currently dabbling into .NET.
-- 🐦 I like birds, Linux, React, nodeJS, creating web-pages from mark-down, gnomes, and Ancient Egypt.
+- 🐦 I like birds, Linux, React, nodeJS, creating web-pages from mark-down, gnomes, Neovim and Ancient Egypt.
 Did you know that it took Sneferu three tries to build his pyramid?
 But he started the trend 🛕
 - 🐒 Return to monke